 To understand all of this, we should go about 400 million years back, when first ammonites presumably appeared.
 You probably know them as the famous fossils in rocks.
 The only living representative is the famous Nautilus who is considered a ”living fossil”.
 They were very common in the ocean until they became extinct at the end of the Cretaceous Period.
 In the process of sudden mass extinction, about three-quarters of the plant and animal species on Earth were eradicated.
-Until that moment, ammonites we’re stacking on the ocean floor for millions of years, forming ”layers” of ammonites in ground.
+Until that moment, ammonites we’re stacking on the ocean floor for millions of years, forming ”layers” of ammonites in the ground.
 Consequently, the previously mentioned tectonic plate movement caused these layers of ammonites to slowly turn in to Shilajit over a long period of time.

 You might ask yourselves at this point, where exactly is the connection between all of this?

 Well, the connection lies in certain organic compounds and conjugates that can be found in shilajit, ammonites and asteroids.
 The compounds are fullerene, fullerene-C-, -N- and -O- centered abducts, metals and minerals in addition to other bio-active compounds, common to all.

 A fundamental problem of tracing the source of these primordial organic compounds and derivates has now been solved by unearthing the Celestial link between Shilajit and asteroids.
-The above mentioned organic compounds and conjugates were produced in ammonites and Shilajit by humification of sedimentary rock soil, which is a completely different source what we originally thought.
+The above mentioned organic compounds and conjugates were produced in ammonites and Shilajit by humification of sedimentary rock soil, which is a completely different source that we originally thought.
 (Ghosal, 2017)

 The above statement has been confirmed by the phenomenal discovery of a certain compound, that could have contributed to the chemical building blocks of life.
 It has been discovered under icy surface of a comet 67P/ Churyumov-Gerasimenko by a small robotic laboratory Philae, which landed on the comet in November 2014.
 These compounds have also been discovered in biological molecules of living organisms.
 (Ghosal, 2017)